Olivia Munn’s Breast Cancer Risk Assessment – What It Is and What It Means for You

 Final Thoughts

-Olivia Munn’s story is a powerful reminder of how important it is to take your risk seriously – and how much of a difference proactive care can make.
+Olivia Munn’s story is a powerful reminder of how important it is to take your breast cancer risk seriously – and how much of a difference knowing your risk can make.

-If you want a clear, complete picture of your risk – and a plan that fits you – genetic counseling is the best place to start.
+If you want a clear, complete picture of your risk – and a plan that fits you – a comprehensive breast cancer risk assessment with a genetic counselor is the best place to start.

 And if you’re not sure you're ready to see a genetic counselor?